Camille Claudel: Auguste Rodin

-Claudel's reputation survived not because of her once notorious association with Rodin, but because of her work.
+Claudel's reputation survived, not because of her once notorious association with Rodin, but because of her work.
 The novelist and art critic Octave Mirbeau described her as "A revolt against nature: a woman genius."
 Her early work is similar to Rodin's in spirit but shows imagination and lyricism quite her own, particularly in the famous The Waltz (1893).

-The contemporary French critic Louis Vauxcelles stated that Claudel was the only sculptress on whose forehead shone the sign of genius like Berthe Morisot, the only well-known female painter of the century, and that Claudel's style was more virile than many of her male colleagues'.
-Others, like Morhardt and Caranfa, concurred, saying that their styles had become so different, with Rodin being more soft and delicate and Claudel being vehement with vigorous contrasts, which might have been one reason for their break up, with her becoming ultimately his rival.
+The contemporary French critic Louis Vauxcelles stated that Claudel was the only sculptress on whose forehead shone the sign of genius like that of Berthe Morisot, the only well-known female painter of the century.
+He said Claudel's style was more virile than that of many of her male colleagues.
+Others, like Morhardt and Caranfa, concurred, saying that the two artists had become so different, with Rodin being softer and more delicate, and Claudel being vehement with vigorous contrasts.
+They suggested such differences may have contributed to the sculptors' break up.
+Claudel ultimately became Rodin's rival.

-As historian Farah Peterson describes, Claudel's Clotho, exhibited at the 1893 Salon of the Société Nationale des Beaux-Arts, serves as an "important example of how sharply Claudel’s vision diverged from Rodin’s."
+As historian Farah Peterson noted in 2024, Claudel's Clotho, exhibited at the 1893 Salon of the Société Nationale des Beaux-Arts, serves as an "important example of how sharply Claudel’s vision diverged from Rodin’s."
 Claudel depicted Clotho, one of the Three Fates in Greco-Roman mythology responsible for deciding human destiny, as a very elderly woman.
 Unlike Rodin and other male artists of the time, Claudel "did not shy away from exploring the female grotesque;" indeed, "she could find power in grotesquerie."
 In this way, Clotho can be seen as exemplifying something rare and exhilarating: an "utter indifference to the male gaze."
 Claudel's onyx and bronze small-scale La Vague (The Wave) (1897) was also a conscious break in style from her Rodin period.
 It has a decorative quality quite different from the "heroic" feeling of her earlier work.